mnsaito/weed_classifier/README.md

 - Five dense layers with a 0.2 dropout layer after the first dense layer

 ## Results
-- As depicted below

 ![loss](reports/images/final_loss_plot.png)

-    - the validation loss did not decrease with additional epochs.
+The validation loss did not decrease with additional epochs.
 In other words, the error of the output layer during backpropagation did not decrease with additional training.

 ![accuracy](reports/images/final_acc_plot.png)

-    - the validation accuracy appears to fluctuate around 65%
+The validation accuracy appears to fluctuate around 65%

 ![precision](reports/images/final_prec_plot.png)

-    - the validation precision does not increase with additional training
+The validation precision does not increase with additional training

 ### Results on Test Data
-- The metrics below indicate 52% accuracy and a 54% precision score on the test data

 ![confusion matrix](reports/images/final_confusion_matrix.png)

+The metrics below indicate 52% accuracy and a 54% precision score on the test data

 ### Lime
 - I implemented a package called [lime](https://github.com/marcotcr/lime) (local interpretable model-agnostic explanations) to illustrate the areas on the plants that the model focused on to classify the plant as a perennial or as a weed